Practical work in developing the skills necessary for composing and revising poetry.

 - Learning Outcomes

-- Students will come away with editorial and critical skills to apply to their own poetry.
+Students who successfully complete this paper will come away with editorial and critical skills to apply to their own poetry.
 They will also end the paper with a portfolio of their own poetry.